Kekmw/Kekmw/README.md

 ### Hi there 👋 Kek here

-I'm still learning how to code, I focus on learning JS.
+I'm still learning how to code, I'm focusing on learning JS.
 I like learning new stuff.

 <br>
 <p align="center">